Are Credit Cards Always Bad News?

 If you choose to have a credit card, here are a few tips for getting the most out of it:

-• Keep a close eye on your spending.
+- Keep a close eye on your spending.
 One of the reasons so many financial gurus recommend against them is that credit cards are easy to overspend on.
 So keep an eye on it.
-Most credit cards have an app that makes this easy.
+Most credit cards come with an app that makes this process easy.

-• Treat it like a cash envelope.
-If you’re familiar with Dave Ramsey, then you know his cash envelope system of allotting a certain amount of cash to each budget category and putting it in labeled cash envelopes to prevent overspending.
+- Treat it like a cash envelope.
+If you’re familiar with Dave Ramsey, you’re likely aware of his cash envelope system, which involves allocating a specific amount of cash to each budget category and placing it in labeled cash envelopes to prevent overspending.
 With a credit card, you have no physical limit, so it takes self-discipline to make sure you don’t slide that card when you shouldn’t.
 But you can do it.
 You can pretend there’s an $80 limit on your card when you walk into the store.

 I found your blog for soapmaking, and stayed for everything else.